Which ISA is Best for You?

 How Do You Feel About Risk?

-Cash ISAs are considered to be a low-risk option – the likelihood of the value of your savings being reduced is low.
+Cash ISAs are considered to be a low-risk option – the likelihood of the value of your savings being reduced is very low.
 However, the subsequent interest rates that you generally receive with a Cash ISA are also low.
 A Stocks & Shares ISA has a greater potential for growth over the long term than the cash alternative, but not without some risk.
-When investing in a Stocks & Shares ISA, investments can fall as well as rise depending on the performance of the underlying fund, so you could potentially get back less than you pay in.
-As a result, you must make sure that you are comfortable with this risk before choosing a Stocks & Shares ISA.
+When investing in a Stocks & Shares ISA, investments can fall as well as rise depending on the performance of the underlying fund that your savings are investing into, so you could potentially get back less than you pay in.
+As a result, you must make sure that you are comfortable with the level of risk before choosing a Stocks & Shares ISA.

-Different types of Stocks & Shares ISAs come with different degrees of risk.
-There are different types available on the market including Tracker ISAs and ISA products that save into a With Profits fund such as ours.
+Bear in mind that not all risks are the same and different types of Stocks & Shares ISAs come with different degrees of risk.
+There are various types available on the market including Tracker ISAs and ISA products that save into a With Profits fund such as ours.
 These work slightly differently from each other and as such, the risk is again different.
+In addition, some will offer guarantees on your investment and some won’t.
+Always check this with your provider of choice.

 It’s important that you clearly understand that your chosen ISA product is suitable for you before you invest.
 If you are unsure about which type of ISA is suitable for you, you should seek financial advice.
 You may be charged for this service.